razorfish79/nl.climate.daikin/README.md

 Adds support for Daikin Airconditioners.

 # THIS APP IS IN DEVELOPMENT
-31-JAN-18: inside / outside / (fix) target temperature show on mobile card.
+31-JAN-18: inside / outside / target temperature (fixed value for now) show on mobile card.